rgon/pybip/README.md

 >This is a prototype implementation where some dummy data is used to make user experience easier.
 To make it to production grade, you need to tweak a little.
 Supports only linux platform as of now.

 #### Installation
-pybip requires Linux and python3 to run.
+pybip3 requires Linux and python3 to run.

 ```
-$ cd pybip
+$ cd pybip3
 $ ./requirements.sh # Install build dependencies (apt-get)
 $ sudo python3 setup.py build
 $ sudo python3 setup.py install